sqlballs/mSQLg2c/modules/05-ExtendingSQLServerToAzure.md

 <h2 id="5.2"><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/pencil2.png?raw=true">5.2 - Extending Microsoft Azure services to on-Premises environments</h2>

 In some cases you will want to leverage cloud services in your on-premises environment.
-This can be as little as inventoring your Instances, up to using a security platform that is always up to date, all the way to a completely managed Instance of SQL Server, residing not only in your on-premises data center, but even other cloud providers.
+This can be as little as creating an inventory of your Instances, up to using a security platform that is always up to date, all the way to a completely managed Instance of SQL Server, residing not only in your on-premises data center, but even other cloud providers.

-<h3>Microsoft Defender, Microsoft SQL Defender, and Advanced Threat Protection</h3>
+<h4>Microsoft Defender, Microsoft SQL Defender, and Advanced Threat Protection</h4>
 Computing security, and in specific data security, is essential in any organization.
 However, keeping on top of methods and processes to secure computing and data security elements, along with keeping up with threats and mitigations is very difficult and time-consuming.
 As covered in an earlier Module, SQL Server Management Studio (SSMS) has a built-in vulnerability scanner, and there are also older tools you can use to detect issues and protect your servers.

 <p></p>